Login

 Day 8Khoburtse – Urdukas

 We have a shorter day today, mindful of the need to increase our sleeping altitude slowly.
 We continue east beside the Baltoro Glacier either along the lateral moraine or sometimes on the glacier itself, passing the ship-like prow of Great Trango and the isolated pillar of the ‘Nameless Tower’ to our next camp at Urdukas (3900m).
-This campsite is perched a hundred meters above the glacier on terraces hacked initially out of the hillside by the Duke of Abruzzi’s K2 expedition of 1909.
+This campsite is perched a hundred metres above the glacier on terraces hacked initially out of the hillside by the Duke of Abruzzi’s K2 expedition of 1909.
 It has sensational views of the Trango Towers to the west and directly opposite.
 Almost a mile away across the valley, the vast rock walls of Cathedral Peak and Lobsang rise like ramparts above the glacier.
 We should reach here in time for a late lunch, and the rest of the afternoon is free to tend to camp chores or to soak up the extraordinary landscape.

 urdukas - K2 Basecamp Trek